Just4test/ShortPixel.dzbundle/README.md

 # ShortPixel for Dropzone 3
-Use shortpixel to compress images
+Use shortpixel to compress images.
+You need a shortpixel api key.

 ## How to install
 First of all, you need Dropzone 3 installed.